khulnasoft/devkit/docs/dev/merge-diff.md

 This behavior extends to arbitrary numbers of states separating `lower` and `upper`.

-In the case where there is not a chain between `lower` and `upper` that Buildkit can determine, DiffOp still works consistently but, when exported, will always result in a single layer that is not re-used from its inputs.
+In the case where there is not a chain between `lower` and `upper` that Devkit can determine, DiffOp still works consistently but, when exported, will always result in a single layer that is not re-used from its inputs.

 ## Example Use Case: Better "Copy Chains" with MergeOp